FrederikNorlyk/svelte-budget-planner/README.md

 The budget planner allows you to manage your expenses in a simple user interface.
 The application keeps track of payment dates, which it uses to calculate the required account balances, in order to avoid overdrawing.

 ### Installation
-I'm hosting the app on [Vercel](https://vercel.com/).
+I'm hosting the app [here on Vercel](https://vercel.com/).
 To link the application with you Vercel PostgreSQL database, run the follwing commands:
 [Read more](https://vercel.com/docs/cli)
 ```
 pnpm i -g vercel